Proposal: Remote Session CapSet Clients

 - Dropping the remote object releases the worker’s hold edge when no other remote references remain.

 - Logout, expiry, revocation, disconnect, or worker shutdown breaks all session-bound proxy objects.
+The current DTO gateway implements kernel-backed explicit logout and owned-session connection teardown; full live proxy object-drop/revocation behavior remains future work.

 This is still an actual session bundle.
 It is not a copy of the kernel’s local CapSet ABI.
 The remote representation exists because a Linux process has no capOS ring page, no capOS CapSet mapping, and no local cap table.